 There are several majors which either include a required internship course or offers an internship course option in the curriculum.
-These programs include: Accounting diploma and degree; Business Technology diploma and degree; Commercial Truck Driving Certificate; Computer Information Systems diplomas and degrees; Criminal Justice Technology diploma and degree; Early Childhood Care and Education diploma and degree.
+These programs include: Accounting Diploma and Degree; Business Technology Diploma and Degree; Computer Information Systems Diplomas and Degrees; Criminal Justice Technology Diploma and Degree; Early Childhood Care and Education Diploma and Degree; Fish & Wildlife Management Degree.